Laura Ingraham’s gay brother puts her on “high alert” following Alex Jones’ legal comeuppance

 — Curtis Ingraham (@CurtisIngraham1) August 8, 2022

-The tweet included a segment from Friday night’s episode of The Ingraham Angle in which the 5-year-old boxed blonde accused “homosexual deviants” and “lefty lawmakers” of trying to “sell perversion” with drag queen story hours.
+The tweet included a segment from Friday night’s episode of The Ingraham Angle in which the 59-year-old boxed blonde accused “homosexual deviants” and “lefty lawmakers” of trying to “sell perversion” with drag queen story hours.

 Related: Laura Ingraham’s gay brother slams her for being a “Putin-loving monster” who hates LGBTQ people